vssssssssss/thinkster-django-angular-tutorial/chapter04.md

 Unlike generic views, we must handle each HTTP verb ourselves.
 Logging in should typically be a `POST` request, so we override the `self.post()` method.

-    user = authenticate(username=username, password=password)
+    account = authenticate(email=email, password=password)

 Django provides a nice set of utilities for authenticating users.
-The `authenticate()` method is the first utility we will cover. `authenticate()` takes a username and a password.
-Django then checks the database for a `User` with `username` *username*.
+The `authenticate()` method is the first utility we will cover. `authenticate()` takes an email and a password.
+Django then checks the database for an `Account` with email `email`.
 If one is found, Django will try to verify the given password.
-If the username and password are correct, the `User` found by `authenticate()` is returned.
+If the username and password are correct, the `Account` found by `authenticate()` is returned.
 If either of these steps fail, `authenticate()` will return `None`.

-    if user is not None:
+    if account is not None:
         # ...
     else:
         return Response({
-            'error': 'Looks like your username or password is wrong. :(' }, status=status.HTTP_400_BAD_REQUEST)
+            'status': 'Unauthorized',
+            'message': 'Username/password combination invalid.'
+        }, status=status.HTTP_401_UNAUTHORIZED)

-In the event that `authenticate()` returns `None`, we respond with a `400` status code and tell the user that the username/password combination they provided is invalid.
+In the event that `authenticate()` returns `None`, we respond with a `401` status code and tell the user that the email/password combination they provided is invalid.

-    if user.is_active:
+    if account.is_active:
         # ...
     else:
         return Response({
+            'status': 'Unauthorized',
-            'error': 'Awkward!
-Your account has been disabled.'
+            'message': 'This account has been disabled.'
         }, status=status.HTTP_401_UNAUTHORIZED)

 If the user's account is for some reason inactivate, we respond with a `401` status code.
 Here we simply say that the account has been disabled.

-    login(request, user)
+    login(request, account)

 If `authenticate()` success and the user is active, then we use Django's `login()` utility to create a new session for this user.

-    serialized = UserSerializer(user)
+    serialized = AccountSerializer(account)

     return Response(serialized.data)

-We want to store some information about this user in the browser if the login request succeeds, so we serialize the `User` object found by `authenticate()` and return the resulting JSON as the response.
+We want to store some information about this user in the browser if the login request succeeds, so we serialize the `Account` object found by `authenticate()` and return the resulting JSON as the response.

 ## Adding a login API endpoint
-Just as we did with the `UserCreateView`, we need to add a route for `LoginView`.
+Just as we did with `AccountViewSet`, we need to add a route for `LoginView`.

-Open up `thinkster_django_angular_boilerplate/settings.py` and add the following route:
+Open up `thinkster_django_angular_boilerplate/urls.py` and add the following URL between `^/api/v1/` and `^`:

-    from authentication.views import LoginView, UserCreateView
+    from authentication.views import LoginView

     urlpatterns = patterns(
         # ...
         url(r'^api/v1/auth/login/$', LoginView.as_view(), name='login'),

-        url(r'^', TemplateView.as_view(template_name='static/index.html')),
+        # ...
     )

 {x: url_login}